VishalDhanasekaran/foss-site-client-frontend/README.md

 4. Open your browser and go to http://localhost:5173 to view the website.

 ### Usage
-The website is divided into several sections, accessible from the navigation bar at the top:
+The website is divided into various sections, accessible from the navigation bar at the top.
+Each section constitutes details about different components of the club.

 - Home: A brief introduction to the club and its mission.
+It includes a list of current events which are being conducted in the club.
+It also displays minor details about the kind of events being conducted along with the achievements of the club up until present.

-- About: Information about the club's history, missions, achievements, and goals.
+- About: Information about the club's history, founders, staff advisors and an event gallery displaying some pictures of the events conducted.

 - Members: A list of current members of the club, along with their photos and roles.
+A members gallery is also displayed.

 - Events: A calendar of upcoming events and past events.
+Additional details about the events can also be obtained if required.

-- Contact: A form to contact the club's officers.
+- Contact: A form through which messages can be sent to the club's officers.
+It also mentions the mail-id and location of the club.

 ### Contributing
 We welcome contributions from anyone who wants to help improve or add features to the website.
 If you find a bug or have a feature request, please submit an issue.
 If you want to contribute code, please fork the repository and submit a pull request.
 Before submitting a pull request, please make sure your code follows our coding standards and passes our tests.